SethMMorton/natsort/docs/intro.rst

     :mod:`natsort`, or use the :mod:`natsort` key as part of your rich comparison operator definition.

+:mod:`natsort` gave me results I didn't expect, and it's a terrible library!
+    Did you try to debug using the above advice?
+If so, and you still cannot figure out the error, then please `file an issue <https://github.com/SethMMorton/natsort/issues/new>`_.

 How *does* :mod:`natsort` work?
     If you don't want to read :ref:`howitworks`, here is a quick primer.